-(a) A labor relations administrator, referred to in this division as the "administrator," shall be selected and appointed in the manner set forth in subsection (c) of this section to effectively administer this division as it governs exclusive bargaining representative selection, certification and decertification procedures, labor-management disputes as defined in section 2-5-68, and choice of mediators or arbitrators as needs arise under this division or under any collective bargaining agreement.
+(a) A labor relations administrator, referred to in this division as the "administrator," shall be selected and appointed in the manner set forth in subsection (c) of this section to effectively administer this division as it governs exclusive bargaining representative selection, certification and decertification procedures, labor-management disputes, and the methods for the selection of mediators or arbitrators when needed under this division or under any collective bargaining agreement.

-- (b) The administrator must be experienced as a neutral in the field of labor relations, and must not be a person who, because of vocation, employment, or affiliation, can be categorized as a representative of the interest of the City or any employee organization, including an exclusive bargaining agent for a bargaining unit permitted under this division. - (c) The selection of the administrator will be conducted through competitive negotiation for nonprofessional services as provided in chapter 21 of this Code.
+- (b) The administrator must be experienced as a neutral in the field of labor relations, and must not be a person who, because of vocation, employment, or affiliation, can be categorized as a representative of the interest of the City or any employee organization, including an exclusive bargaining agent for a bargaining unit permitted under this division. - (c) The selection of the administrator will be conducted through competitive negotiation for nonprofessional services as provided in Chapter 21 of this Code.
 Proposals will be evaluated by a panel that will consist of an equal number of City representatives and either (i) representatives of those employee organizations that have notified the Chief Administrative Officer of their interest in representing bargaining units permitted by this division, if no bargaining agents have been recognized at the time the selection process begins or (ii) representatives of the bargaining agent for the bargaining unit permitted by this division.
 The panel shall evaluate and rank all proposals and recommend up to the three highest-ranked offerors for presentation to the City Council for approval.
-The City Council shall approve one of the offerors presented to the City Council as the administrator. - (d) The administrator's services shall be subject to termination by mutual agreement of the Chief Administrative Officer and a majority of the exclusive bargaining agents of the bargaining units permitted by this division, and with approval by the City Council by resolution. - (e) If the administrator dies, resigns, becomes disabled, or otherwise becomes unable or ineligible to continue to serve within six months of initial appointment, the administrator vacancy shall be filled as provided in subsection (c). - (f) An administrator appointed under this section may be reappointed as provided in subsection (c). - (g) The terms of payment for the services of the administrator shall be paid as specified by contract with the City entered into pursuant to Chapter 21 of this Code.
+The City Council shall approve one of the offerors presented to the City Council as the administrator. - (d) The administrator shall be contracted for a four-year term, provided that the administrator's services shall be subject to termination by mutual agreement of the Chief Administrative Officer and a majority of the exclusive bargaining agents of the bargaining units permitted by this division, and with approval by the City Council by resolution. - (e) If the administrator dies, resigns, becomes disabled, or otherwise becomes unable or ineligible to continue to serve within six months of initial appointment, the administrator vacancy shall be filled as provided in subsection (c).

+- (f) An administrator appointed under this section may be reappointed as provided in subsection (c). - (g) The terms of payment for the services of the administrator shall be paid as specified by contract with the City entered into pursuant to Chapter 21 of this Code.